 5. Weight management

-High-fiber foods can play a role in helping a person achieve or maintain a healthy weight because they keep people feeling fuller for longer.
+High-fiber foods can play a role in helping a person achieve or maintain a healthy weight because they

 The researchers also noted that simply increasing fiber intake may be easier for some people to stick to than more complicated diet plans.